oess/cookiecutter-app-wrapper-package/{{cookiecutter.repo_name}}/README_developer.md

     [global]
     extra-index-url = https://magpie.eyesopen.com/simple/

-# Skeleton Cube and Floe
+# Skeleton application and wrapper

-When initially created from cookiecutter contains on implemented cube, floe and unit each as follows
+When initially created from cookiecutter the skeleton contains only a framework for the wrapper as follows

-  * {{cookiecutter.repo_name}}/my_cube.py : A cube that passes records to the success or failure port unchanged.
+  * {{cookiecutter.repo_name}}/__init__.py : A template for python code to expose your application as a function
-  * tests/test_my_cube.py : A unit test for the cube.
+  * tests/test_myappapi.py : A template for a unit test for the wrapper function
-  * floes/my_floe.py : A Floe that uses the cube to read in records and write them out unchanged.

-While these Floe, Cube and test are functional the intention is that the be modified, and that their current implementation be used as a template.

-# Adding more cubes

-To add more cubes to this repository add another file with the new cube in the cubes\
-directory and then add the cube to the __init__.py file in the cubes\ directory.

-To add a test for your new cube create a new python test in the tests directory, the name of which must begin with 'test_', that has the test for the cube.
+  * docs/source/app_api.rst : A template for the documentation of the python api point

+The intention is that you will carry out each of these three tasks following the more detailed help that follows.

+  #.
+Put a Ubuntu 14 compatible version of your application into the {{cookiecutter.repo_name}} directory

+  #.
+Modify each of the associated template files to wrap, document, test and package your application

+  #.
+Build a pip package using ``invoke package`` and upload it to an Orion accessible pypi server

 # Running tests

 To run the cube unit test(s) run the following command from the root directory of this